First MTP Joint Arthritis | Coughlin-Shurnas Classification | Grading-Based Treatment Algorithm

 - Conservative management trial documented (footwear, orthotics, injections, duration)

-- Informed consent: procedure options (cheilectomy vs arthrodesis), fusion position (loss of motion), outcomes (satisfaction rates, revision rates), complications (malunion, nonunion, infection, nerve injury)
+- Informed consent: procedure options (cheilectomy vs arthrodesis vs motion-sparing implant), fusion position (permanent loss of motion), outcomes (satisfaction and revision rates), complications (malunion, nonunion, infection, nerve injury)

-- Realistic expectations: cheilectomy may fail (15-20% at 10 years), arthrodesis sacrifices motion but reliable pain relief
+- Realistic expectations: cheilectomy may fail (15-20% at 10 years); arthrodesis sacrifices motion but gives reliable pain relief

-- Intraoperative decision-making: if converting from cheilectomy to arthrodesis based on cartilage status, document finding and rationale
+- Intra-operative decision-making: if converting from cheilectomy to arthrodesis based on cartilage status, document the finding and rationale

-Common litigation issues: Malunion (position not verified intraoperatively), infection (antibiotic prophylaxis), nerve injury (medial cutaneous nerve), unrealistic expectations (motion after arthrodesis).
+Common litigation themes: malunion (position not verified intra-operatively), deep infection, sensory nerve injury (medial dorsal cutaneous nerve), and unrealistic expectations of retained motion after arthrodesis.

 Key Anatomy